varigence/docs/bimlflex/reference-documentation/RetainExistingMetadata.md

 # Retain Existing Metadata

-What existing Metadata should be retained when doing an import of existing data.
+Comma-separated list that contains the existing Metadata that should be retained when doing an import of existing data.

 Should be specified as a comma-separated list.